 It is NOT recommended to use humus for these purposes normally (it is a rare and valuable resource!), but there is a drainage area at Forest & Meadow Villages’ property (Edgewood Ecovillage side) that will be dug out for a pond and all the humus that does not get used for the garden will be piled up or go to waste.

 Since humus has “fluffy” properties, but is not necessary CLAY itself, it was suggested by someone that humus could be used as insulation.
 Surely they meant “insulation” as in covering crops with humus as a form of mulch, but Meadow’s brain for alternative construction insulation ideas (like how they used fungus/mushroom mycelium for door insulation on the Permies website) made her see the “fluffy” qualities of the bottom part of humus (when mixed with water and allowed to settle) and thought it might be baked and used as insulation.

 But for how long…?
 The ones with paper fibre floated for the shortest time, and the ones with straw stayed up the longest, but once waterlogged, more likely to fall apart.
 The strongest ones had paper fibre in them.

 So the next steps are to make and then test different 6″x6″ baked blocks of (non-separated) humus slip and tested for insulation qualities (both strength and heat resistance).

 Keep watch for updates on this page!
-Later there will be a fire test.
+Later, hopefully there will be a fire test.